 Previewing Scan Results For A Formatted Drive

 The Scan Results screen for the example USB drive is shown below.
-Your screen will look slightly different depending on the type of files that were previously stored on the device before it was accidentally formatted:
+Your screen may look slightly different depending on the type of files that were previously stored on the device before it was accidentally formatted:

+For a reformatted device, you will want to look in the Reconstructed Files folder.
 As you can see in the above image, the raw contents of files are grouped by file category.
 This is done because files lost when formatting a hard drive are no longer associated with their file or folder names (as described in the first section of this post).

 The files will be given generic names, and grouped by File Extension in their respective folders.
 You will then have to preview or open the files for the file type you are looking for so that you can verify the contents of a file and identify it.

-Recovering Formatted Files Using Data Rescue PC
+Recovering Formatted Files Using Data Rescue Windows